What economic problems are we facing now?

 Changing this situation would require amending European treaties, which all governments have shied away from, but each new crisis illustrates that the statu quo is not sustainable.

-Learn more in this free webinar from April 28, with professors Jean-Edouard Colliard and Guillaume Vuillemey, on the financial challenges faced by firms during this crisis, and to what extent the extraordinary policies implemented by central banks and regulatory authorities may help to alleviate them.
-This webinar is a part of a series organized by HEC Paris Executive Education:
+Watch the the webinar's replay from April 28, with professors Jean-Edouard Colliard and Guillaume Vuillemey on the financial challenges faced by firms during this crisis, and to what extent the extraordinary policies implemented by central banks and regulatory authorities may help to alleviate them.